Skip to content

 Repository Implementations

-• Cargo: hosted registry with sparse index support (cargo module) exposing the Cargo publish API, sparse index files, and archive downloads.
+• Cargo (cargo): hosted registry with sparse index support (publish API, index files, crate downloads).

 HTTP Flow